TheNameIsKarthik/Invoice-generator/README.md

 # Welcome to Restaurant Invoice Generator 👋

-This generates a invoice for given items
+This generates a invoice for given items, follow the below steps to enjoy a modern `invoice-generator`.

 ## ✨ Demo